-Harrisburg, PA – The public is invited to again vote online for the 2018 Pennsylvania River of the Year, choosing from among five waterways nominated across the state, Department of Conservation and Natural Resources Secretary Cindy Adams Dunn announced today.
+Harrisburg, PA – The public is invited to again vote online for the 2019 Pennsylvania River of the Year, choosing from among four waterways nominated across the state, Department of Conservation and Natural Resources Secretary Cindy Adams Dunn announced today.

-Nominations were based on each waterway’s conservation needs and successes, as well as celebration plans should the nominee be voted 2018 River of the Year.
+Nominations were based on each waterway’s conservation needs and successes, as well as celebration plans if the nominee is voted 2019 River of the Year.
 In cooperation with DCNR, selection of public voting choices is overseen by the Pennsylvania Organization for Watersheds and Rivers (POWR), an affiliate of the Pennsylvania Environmental Council.

-“The online public selection process continues to be increasingly popular as it enters its eighth year,” Dunn said.
+Dunn said the online public selection process continues to be increasingly popular as it enters its ninth year.

-The public can vote for their favorite state waterway beginning Tuesday, November 21, through 5 p.m.
-Friday, December 22.
+The public can vote for a favorite state waterway beginning today through 5 p.m.
+Friday, January 4, 2019.
 The website www.pariveroftheyear.org enables voting and offers details on nominated waterways and the River of the Year program.
-Voting will be managed through Woobox, an online contest application that restricts voting to one vote per email address.
+Voting is managed through Woobox, an online contest application restricting voting to one email address.

 POWR, an affiliate of the Pennsylvania Environmental Council, administers the River of the Year program with funding from DCNR.
-Presented annually since 1983, this year’s 2017 designation was awarded to the Allegheny River.
+Presented annually since 1983, this year’s 2018 designation was awarded to the Loyalsock Creek.

 After a waterway is chosen for the annual honor, local groups implement a year-round slate of activities and events to celebrate the river, including a paddling trip, or sojourn.
 The organization nominating the winning river will receive a $10,000 leadership grant from DCNR to help fund River of the Year activities.